Pierre Bismuth was born in 1963 in Neuilly-sur-Seine, France. He lives and works in Berlin.

-The artist employs artistic practice as a tool for examining our perception of reality as well as our relation to culture and its productions.
+Bismuth is an artist and a filmmaker.
+He employs artistic practice as a tool for examining our perception of reality as well as our relation to culture and its productions.
 The underlying aim of his works is always the same – to destabilize pre-established codes of perception and to push the viewer to become critical and incredulous even when presented with cultural objects whose meaning appears self-evident.
 Bismuth pays a tribute to the icons of contemporary arts Marcel Duchamp, Ed Ruscha, Jeff Koons, whose characters are represented by the great Basil Rathbone, Clint Eastwood, and Tom Cruise.
-Through his well-known irony, the artist wires up different worlds, dimensions and imaginaries.
+Through his well-known irony, the artist wires up different worlds, dimensions, and imaginaries.

 Courtesy Christine König Galerie, Vienna